-On this property sheet, you can change settings that affect general properties.
-On this topic, see the section "Object properties, Properties property sheet" beginning on page 239.
+On this tab, you can change settings that affect general properties.
+On this topic, see the section "Object properties, Properties tab" beginning on page 247.

-With this property sheet, you can give the text field a full border or individual border lines
+With this tab, you can give the text field a full border or individual border lines.

-The options on this property sheet correspond to those for the Format > Borders command (see the section "Borders and lines" beginning on page 93).
+The options on this tab correspond to those for the Format > Borders command (see the section "Borders and lines" beginning on page 92).